ekfrench17/3308_Team3_Project/README.md

 We all love to cook and this would be a product we would love to use ourselves!

 ## Risks to project completion, possibly including:
-new language or working environment /n no prior experience working with these team members lack of front and backend experience, git experience, SQL experience or building applications teammates in different time zones
+new language or working environment\ no prior experience working with these team members lack of front and backend experience, git experience, SQL experience or building applications teammates in different time zones